A night VFR rating allows you to operate as pilot in command beyond the end of daylight.

 A Melbourne flying school fortunate to have flying instructors who are passionate about flight training.

-Your night training will be completed with one our experienced instructors who will have many night flying training under their belt.
+Your night training will be completed with one of our experienced instructors who will have many night flying training under their belt.

 They will discuss your training plan to suit your schedule and ensure regular training to complete your rating.